 - Experience with Anthropology Department/history of anthropology

 - Visual design skills

 The Department of Anthropology at the University of Pennsylvania has a long and noteworthy history.
 In the late 19th century, the Department emerged as one of the earliest examples of an academic program dedicated to the comprehensive and professional scholarship of what it means to be human.
 It grew during the 1950s and 60s, establishing its reputation as a premiere hub of anthropological scholarship.
 The Department's present approach is dedicated to exploring humanity through archaeological, linguistic, biological, cultural, and a variety of other perspectives.
 We acknowledge that where we are today has been shaped by an exceptional lineage of anthropological scholars.
 Click here for more information.

 Until recently, this storied history was documented in a series of photographs of emeritus professors in the third floor Academic Wing hallway; however, this display left out the contributions of many other important individuals and downplayed the role of current scholars in building upon the work of its pioneers to chart new paths for understanding what it means to be human.
 The graduate assistant(s) for the Exhibiting Anthropology@Penn Project would continue the work done prior to the Covid-19 pandemic to develop a new exhibit that more appropriately encapsulates the past, present, and future of Anthropology at Penn.

 - Researching the history of the Department through archival sources, etc.

 - Collaborating with current and past members of the Department.

-- Preparation and writing of content for display in the hallway.
+- Preparing visuals and written content for display in the hallway.

 - Collaborating with Penn Museum staff during the process of interpretation, construction, and installation.